espectalll/gtk-rest-examples/README.md

 GTK-REST examples
 =================

 This repository contains servers & clients to establish a plain text POST communication between them.
-Its main purpose was to research on various programming languages that may be of interest for both servers and GTK+ applications development.
+Its main purpose was to research on various programming languages that may be of interest for both servers and GTK+ application development.

 These packages were made and are intended to run on (GNU)Linux distributions, but some of them seem to work on Windows too.